renswilderom/renswilderom.github.io/python/_posts/2021-11-19-How to get started with Python.md

 comments: false
 ---

 This page will help you to start with Python.
-My main advice is that you should do your Python programming in Anaconda as it is the most powerful _and_ easy option.
+My main advice is that you should opt for Python programming in Anaconda as it is the most powerful _and_ easy option.

 ## Why Anaconda (also if you are new to Python)

 The popular data science platform Anaconda allows you to write and execute Python programs.
-It comes with many essential packages (pieces of software that you can use in your script) pre-installed, it allows you to easily install additional packages, and it manages the dependencies between these packages.
+It comes with many essential packages (pieces of software that you can use in your script) pre-installed, it allows you to install additional packages, and it manages the dependencies between these packages.
 It does so automatically, so you don't need to worry about it.

 Anaconda is open-source and its installation comes, for instance, with Jupyter Notebooks (which I will explain in a minute), Spyder (a conventional code editor), and R studio (which can be handy if you sometimes also program in R).
 Follow the following steps to get started with Anaconda and Jupyter Notebooks.